#95 / I Survived Everything

 Well, here we are, Mr. Pilgrim, trapped in the amber of this moment.
 There is no why.

-The occasionally unsatisfying thing about discovery is that it needs to be somewhat open-ended; the entire point is that you don’t know exactly what’s out there.
+The occasionally unsatisfying thing, to me, about discovery, the frustrating thing, is that it needs to be open-ended; the entire point is that you don’t know exactly what’s out there.
 You don't know what's really inside you.
 You don't know what you're capable of, or what's in store for you.

 It might be everything you always wanted.
 You have to go and see.